What Is the Difference between Personal & Business VPN

 With personal VPNs, the individual user has complete control over their accounts and is used for accessing public internet sites & content like Netflix or Google.

 Personal VPN is positioned towards anonymous browsing or hiding internet activity, multiple servers in various countries are provided to randomize users' internet activities.
 The downside to this is there is a high possibility of a server overload causing slow connection speeds.
 This happens when there are too many users using the same server at the same time.
 The same is true when it comes to IP addresses.
 You will be randomly assigned an IP address, and this can change every time you connect to the VPN service.
 Moreover, you will be sharing your IP address with other users.
 Meanwhile, Business VPNs can provide you with a dedicated IP address and a private server.
 It also assigns a static IP address to every connected device.
 Public internet IP address will be shared among users within the company.
 The best remote access VPN will provide you with a high-quality server for better performance and connections.
 More than that, it ensures topnotch security so that nothing can breach your server.

-Personal VPNs are usually low maintenance.
+Personal VPNs are usually low maintenance and you don’t need to take an online cyber security degree to know how to use it.
 All you need to do is to make sure that your software is updated.
 And most of the time, your VPN service will notify and provide you with the latest security patches and configurations.
 For Business VPN, maintenance can be more complex.
 In fact, some might even require custom solutions to accommodate your business’ specific demands.
 This requires you to coordinate closely with your service providers & solution consultants.
 You should also consider hiring or working with experts to help you manage and maintain your business network.